Thomas Paxton: Port Perry businessman

-Thomas Charles Paxton was born on November 27, 1820, in Whitby, Ontario, the eldest son of William Paxton and Elizabeth Dryden, who had emigrated earlier that year to Whitby from Walsingham, England.
+Thomas Charles Paxton was born on November 27, 1820, in Whitby, the eldest son of William Paxton and Elizabeth Dryden, who had emigrated earlier that year to Upper Canada from Walsingham, England.
 Paxton became one of the founding fathers of Port Perry, where he settled in 1846.
 He was married to Eliza Huckins of Whitby on November 7, 1847.

 Paxton embarked on several industrial business ventures in Port Perry.
 In 1846, he and his brother George Paxton established the first sawmill on Lake Scugog to be operated by a stationary steam engine.
 Paxton later partnered with local postmaster Joseph Bigelow, with whom he operated a flour mill for 20 years.
 They also became partners in the Paxton and Tate Foundry, which manufactured agricultural implements and mill machinery.

 Paxton was elected reeve of Reach and Scugog Townships in 1854; he was the second person to hold the position after the townships were founded in 1853.
 He was a member of the Municipal Council of Ontario County, and sat on the committees for finance and assessment, and county property.

 Paxton was the deputy reeve of Reach and Scugog Townships in 1856, a councillor for Reach Township in 1858, and was a grammar school trustee from 1857 to 1859, and again from 1867 to 1869.
 He petitioned the township council in 1867 for a license to operate a saloon in Port Perry, but the council did not have the authority to permit a saloon in a village at the time.